ricardolopezg/backend-swimm/.swm/add-a-new-system-info-collector.OwcKMnALpn7tuBaJY1US.sw.md

 <br/>

 This file was generated by Swimm.
-[Click here to view it in the app](https://swimm.io/link?l=c3dpbW0lM0ElMkYlMkZyZXBvcyUyRlpnMWZscldSZ3ZsczBjMm1GeURJJTJGZG9jcyUyRk93Y0tNbkFMcG43dHVCYUpZMVVT).
-Timestamp: 2021-10-14T15:25:55.008Z (UTC)
+[Click here to view it in the app](https://app.swimm.io/repos/Z2l0aHViJTNBJTNBYmFja2VuZC1zd2ltbSUzQSUzQXJpY2FyZG9sb3Blemc=/docs/OwcKMnALpn7tuBaJY1US).